-Samples taken by AFSC and sold production graded according to Canadian Grain Commission standards are eligible for grade adjustment.
-When grain is sold that is not graded according to Canadian Grain Commission standards, either off-board or to a non-licensed buyer, AFSC's designated grade will apply.
+Samples taken by AFSC and sold production to a primary or terminal elevator and graded according to Canadian Grain Commission standards are eligible for grade adjustment.
+When grain is sold that is not graded according to Canadian Grain Commission standards, AFSC's designated grade will apply.

-Unharvested crops

-The Unharvested Acreage Benefit provides an advance payment for eligible acres on insured crops that remain unharvested after November 30 because of the onset of winter, when the client suffers a production loss.
-Acres will be considered eligible for the Unharvested Acreage Benefit if they exceed 20 per cent of the insured acres for each eligible crop and production does not equal or exceed coverage for that crop.
+Unharvested crops: The Unharvested Acreage Benefit provides an advance payment for eligible acres on insured crops that remain unharvested after November 30 because of the onset of winter, when the client suffers a production loss.
+Acres will be considered eligible for the Unharvested Acreage Benefit when acres exceed 20 per cent of the insured acres for each eligible crop and production is less than coverage for that crop.

-Production inspections

-To ensure program integrity, AFSC completes a number of audits.
+Production inspections: To ensure program integrity, AFSC completes a number of audits.
 Some audits are selected on the basis of an identified risk, while others are randomly generated.
 The procedures used for production audits are generally similar to post-harvest claims.